 River tubing may remind you of lazy summers from years ago, but it’s just as fun and relaxing now as it was then.
 There are several great places to go tubing in our metro, including the Trinity River.
-Head out on Saturdays in late summer for Rockin’ the River and enjoy some great live music while you tube down the river.
+In late summer, head out on Saturdays for Rockin’ the River and enjoy some great live music while you tube down the river.
 If you’re willing to drive a little way out of town, the Brazos River is another great tubing river for a gentle, relaxing tubing excursion.

 8. Go Birding

-Birdwatching isn’t for everyone, but don’t knock it till you try it.
-It’s incredibly peaceful, and just the sort of thing many of us dealing with nagging stress could use right now.
+Birdwatching isn’t for everyone, but it’s incredibly peaceful, and just the sort of thing many people dealing with nagging stress could use right now.

 The parks mentioned above and below are generally good spots for birding.
 Additional great locations for birding and learning about birding include the Trinity River Audubon Center and the Dogwood Canyon Audubon Center.